64studio/dibby/README.md

 ### The tasks directory

 The purpose of tasks in dibby is to set up modular components containing Debian packages and configurations for them that work well together, without having to specify each package and configuration option every time you create a new dibby project.
-Inside the _tasks_ directory (installed to `/usr/share/dibby/tasks/` when using the Debian package of dibby) you will find a number of scripts which are run from the main `dibby` script.
-You can use these ready made task scripts, or create as many new tasks as you need.
+Inside the _tasks_ directory (installed to `/usr/share/dibby/tasks/` when using the Debian package of dibby) you will find scripts which are run from the main `dibby` script.
+You can use these ready-made task scripts as they are, modify them, or create as many new tasks as you need.

-For example, during the development phase of your dibby project, you might wish to include an OpenSSH server in your build for remote root access to the target device.
+For example, during the development phase of your dibby project, you might wish to include an OpenSSH server in your build with remote root access by password to the target device.
 A script called `openssh-server.sh` is included in the _tasks_ directory for this purpose.
+(This approach is a more modular alternative to using `d-i preseed/late_command` in the preseed file, one which enables you to put your hacks for a particular package in the same task script which selects that package).

-If your project is ready to deploy without requiring remote root access any longer, you can modify this particular task script to comment out the parts you no longer need.
-This is the line of the task script which enables remote root login over SSH:
+If your project is ready to deploy images with `openssh-server` but you no longer require remote root access, you can modify this particular task script to comment out the parts you no longer need.
+This is the line of the task script which enables remote root login over SSH using a password:

 `sed -i -e 's/#PermitRootLogin prohibit-password/PermitRootLogin yes/g' $ROOTFS/etc/ssh/sshd_config`

+Please note the use of the dibby variable `$ROOTFS` to ensure that the task script is modifying the filesystem of the target image, and not the build host.

-This modification to the task script would normally be tracked in your project git repository, so you can approve this specific change to the build or revert it later if necessary.
+When working on a dibby project collaboratively, any modification to a task script can be tracked in a git repository for your own fork of dibby, so you can approve this specific change to the build or revert it later if necessary.
+We welcome contributions of task scripts which would be helpful for other dibby users.

 ## Support